1. Knowledge of exotic scales and arpeggios

-Note: of course there are more exotic scales than just the two I listed here (to cover this topic in full detail, work with an expert guitar teacher), BUT even these 2 scales will already help to make your guitar licks come alive…particularly when you combine them with the concepts described below:
+Note: of course there are more exotic scales than just the two I listed here (to cover this topic in full detail, work with an expert guitar teacher), BUT even these 2 scales will already help to make your lead guitar licks come alive…particularly when you combine them with the concepts described below:

 How To Use Creative Guitar Phrasing To Make These (And Any) Guitar Licks Sound Badass

-Here are several creative guitar phrasing techniques that will make all your guitar licks sound exotic and totally badass:
+Here are several creative guitar phrasing techniques that will make all your lead guitar licks sound exotic and totally badass:

 1. Bending From Notes Outside Of The Scale: Instead of beginning all of your bends by bending from one note of the scale to the next, start the bend on a note in between two notes of the scale.
 This will create a very expressive and exotic effect in your bends that sounds awesome.